Bedework/ical4j/README.md

 This version has VPOLL support which requires changes to the calendar builder to allow for subcomponents at depths greater than 3.

+# Building the bedework version

+The build.gradle has been both augmented and simplified.
+I build on a mac and I don't want passwords in plain-text files.
+I've added some code to read passwords from the osx keychain.
+I removed all the bintray code - I was having trouble getting the sonatype upload to work correctly.
+At some point I may try to reinstate it.

+Building and releasing is much the same - I tend to allow gradle to choose the version except when doing a release - it will just increment the version for you..

+**Run unit tests**

+    ./gradlew clean test

+**Build a new release**

+    ./gradlew build
+    ./gradlew release -Prelease.forceVersion=3.2.1

+or simply

+    ./gradlew build
+    ./gradlew release

+**Upload release binaries and packages**

+    ./gradlew uploadArchives

+Somewhere in there you may need to explicitly do:

+    ./gradlew publishToMavenLocal

 # iCal4j - Release Notes

  - For a concise description of the goals and directions of iCal4j please